 I covered the plywood about the same as how I covered my portable ironing board.
 One layer of aluminum foil with the seams taped, then two layers of Warm & Natural batting, then a white, 100% cotton sheet.
 I used a staple gun to tack the sheet down.
 I also made a removable cover out of another 100% cotton sheet.

 The big board topper has only fallen off my ironing board once (the weight and braces keep it from sliding off), and that is when all three of my kids were chasing each other and crashed into it.
 To be safe, though, I never store my iron on top of it unless I am actively ironing.
-If you were more nervous about it falling, you could bolt it on, like in this tutorial, but that would make it much harder to put away.
+If you were more nervous about it falling, you could bolt it on, but that would make it much harder to put away.

 Here it is, with a half yard stretched out on it.
 I don’t know what I did without it!